dstim-degree-objectives

 Knowledge of the evaluation and management of common psychological and behavioral issues seen by traditional natural, indigenous medicine practitioners (e.g., anxiety, depression, eating disorders, developmental delays, learning disabilities, substance use, and addiction).

-Knowledge of traditional, Holistic, Indigenous (U.N.- WHO Defined), Humanitarian Aid Mission Services and Social Work, Native American, and Bible-based Holistic nutrition and nutritional health.
+Knowledge of traditional, Holistic, Indigenous (U.N.- WHO defined), Humanitarian Aid Mission Services, social Work, Native American, and Bible-based Holistic nutrition and nutritional health.

 Understanding of “end of life” issues, palliative care, and hospice care., sensitivity to psychological, socioeconomic, cultural, and community aspects of patient care, understanding of the continuity of care, cost-effective care, and coordination of care with other ministers, clergy, medicine persons, counselors, naturopaths/ nature cure, physicians, and consultants.